yncxcw/LS-Hadoop-3.0/README.md

 # dCS

-In this project, we exploit the to utilize the opportunitisc memory for opportunistic jobs (often used for production jobs). dCS relies on two component:
+In this project, we exploit to utilize the opportunitisc memory for opportunistic jobs (often used for best-effort jobs). dCS relies on two component:

 (1) Kernel augmentation.
 We implement UA killer in kernel space to timely and informatively select oom candidates to kill